nobooli/POLton/docs/src/trivia-streams.md

 One special usage of the word "Konlulu" is when it's used to describe the "flow" of souls, like when transferring souls (Translator's note:)
 魂流流/魂流々 from 魂/soul and 流/flow or current
-Do note that while 流流/流々 means "style" or "workmanship", this isn't the case for Konlulu and it's used like "flow flow" instead. (can someone explain this better lol)
+Do note that while 流流/流々 means "style" or "workmanship", this isn't the case for Konlulu and is read as "flow flow" instead.

+・Replacing words the small tsu っ with a big tsu つ on purpose. (my entry)
+Example: "modotsute"もどつて from the word "modotte"/戻って

 [Konlulu Time Bomb]
 When Kagami Hayato asked for new toy ideas for his company in one collab stream, Suzuhara Lulu gave a sales pitch about her product Konlulu Time Bomb.
 Ever since, 「こん...こん...」/"Kon...
 Kon..." has been used by the chat when the her stream is about to start (almost always 3 minutes prior start time) to imitate a ticking time bomb.